oh-facts/y3k-8/STYLE.md

 - functions are as long as need be.
 Use local blocks { } and write //comments above it to hold blocks of text that you want to semanticaly divide.
 Make a function only if you find yourself writing the same code.
 Or if its an easier representation (consider local macros for this.
 My award winning language will have proper aliases).

 ### 7
 - avoid goto.
 Sometimes they are needed for elegant quitting.
 But are avoidable in 99% of cases.
-I use them inside the lexer.
-That is an example of easily avoidable goto.
-I am lazy.
-This is bad and I will fix it.

 ### 8
 - if I can tell what your code is doing by skimming at names of variables / functions its calling, it is appropriately commented.
 If not, put in the bare minimum to fill in those gaps.